-WhatsApp finally has a feature which most other messaging apps in the world has had for ages – desktop apps.
-The Facebook owned company has released a native desktop app for both Windows and Mac devices.
-As you’d expect, the app supports desktop notifications and much like the WhatsApp Web, it’s merely an extension of your phone as it mirrors the conversations and messages from your mobile device.
+WhatsApp finally has a feature that most other messaging apps worldwide have had for ages – desktop apps.
+The Facebook-owned company has released a native desktop app for both Windows and Mac devices.
+As you’d expect, the app supports desktop notifications, and much like the WhatsApp Web, it’s merely an extension of your phone as it mirrors the conversations and messages from your mobile device.

-There have been rumors and leaks surrounding the native desktop apps, so this should come as no surprise for many people.
-The best part about the native desktop app as compared to the web app is the ability to share files and documents which wasn’t possible earlier.
+There have been rumors and leaks surrounding the native desktop apps, so this should not surprise many people.
+The best part about the native desktop app compared to the web app is the ability to share files and documents, which wasn’t possible earlier.
 This should help WhatsApp scale up even faster.
-WhatsApp counts for more than 1 billion monthly active users, which is amongst the best in the industry.
+WhatsApp accounts for more than 1 billion monthly active users, amongst the best in the industry.